 Introduction

-This vignette documents how to access these dataset, and shows a few typical methods to explore the data.
+This vignette documents how to access the data, and shows a few typical methods to explore the data.

 • In learningtower, the main data is the student data.
 This data contains information regarding student test scores and some selected variables regarding their schooling and socio-economic status.
 The original and complete data may be obtained from OECD.